crcn/mojojs.com/content/docs/0 Getting Started/1 What makes Mojo different?.article.md

 Pretty clear what's going on here.
 Here's what we know at a glance:

-1. Generated DOM is identical to the source we provide.
+1. Generated DOM is identical to the HTML we provide.
 No weird additions here.
 2. Data-bindings are identified *as the template is created*.
 Note that this happens once for every template.
 Paperclip takes each translated template, and caches them for future use using the browser's native `cloneNode()` method.
 3. References are identified when translated from the template.